 While the benefits of becoming an influencer are many, don’t expect an incentive (outside of the fact that everyone will hang on every word you say) to be offered by every brand you act as an influencer for.

-Regardless of whether you’re a business who needs an influencer or a person who think you have what it takes to be influential, the benefits are numerous.
+Regardless of whether you’re a business that needs an influencer or a person who thinks you have what it takes to be influential, the benefits are numerous.
 By incentivizing influencer programs, businesses have the opportunity to attract the best and the brightest that the influencer world has to offer.
 And by becoming an influencer, an individual has the opportunity to build up a reputation as a thought leader and source of wisdom about a particular industry or brand.